China to send 3 male astronauts to its space station in June

 BEIJING (AP) — A three-man crew of astronauts will blast off in June for a three-month mission on China’s new space station, according to a space official who was the country's first astronaut in orbit.

-The comments by Yang Liwei, the manned space program’s deputy chief designer, to state television came as an automated spacecraft was launched with fuel and supplies for the Tianhe station.
+The plans for the station’s first crew were confirmed to state television by Yang Liwei, the manned space program’s deputy chief designer, as an automated spacecraft was launched with fuel and supplies for the Tianhe station.

 The Tianhe, or Heavenly Harmony, is the third and largest space station launched by China’s increasingly ambitious space program.
 Its core module was launched into orbit April 29.